efficientgo/e2e/README.md

 	}
 ```

 To see how it works in practice, run our example code in [standalone.go](examples/thanos/standalone.go) by running `make run-example`.
-At the end, three UIs should show in your browser:
+At the end, four UIs should show in your browser:

 * Thanos one,
 * Monitoring (Prometheus)